 7. Subscriber and Social Media Stats

 Track number of blog and comment subscribers and followers on various social media platforms.
-I’m a numbers gal, I like to see how my readership is impacted from the content, linkups and events I share.
+I’m a numbers gal, I like to see how my readership is impacted by the content, linkups, and events I share.

 8. Income and Expenses Tracker

 Track blog income and expenses in one place and get a general idea of your blogging net income/loss.
 You still should hold onto your paperwork to substantiate your income and expenses but this tracker gives you a simple overview for hobby bloggers.

 I made this primarily to be printed.
 While much of my blogging information I am ok with being on Google Drive, I do not want my passwords on any sort of cloud.
 Still, the tracker is here to print because it’s near impossible for me to remember all my passwords.

 10. Linkup Party Schedule